melowntech/workshop/reference/concepts.rst

 ------------------------------

-To maintain consistency across the whole system, the SRSes in VTS are defined in one central place in `VTS Registry <https://github.com/Melown/vts-registry/blob/master/registry/registry/srs.json>`_ and then referenced by their
-``id`` wherever needed.
+To maintain consistency across the whole system, the SRSes in VTS are defined in one central place in :ref:`VTS Registry <vts-registry>` and then referenced by their ``id`` wherever needed.
 In case of frontend, definitions of all needed SRSes will be present in :ref:`map-configuration`.